okta/okta.github.io/_source/_posts/2018-08-22-basic-crud-angular-7-and-spring-boot-2.md

 * [Build an Angular App with Okta's Sign-In Widget in 15 Minutes](/blog/2017/03/27/angular-okta-sign-in-widget)

 If you have any questions, please don't hesitate to leave a comment below, or ask us on our [Okta Developer Forums](https://devforum.okta.com/).
 Don't forget to follow us [on Twitter](https://twitter.com/oktadev) and [YouTube](https://www.youtube.com/channel/UC5AMiWqFVFxF1q9Ya1FuZ_Q) too!

+**Changelog:**

+* Nov 2, 2018: Updated to use Angular 7.0 and Spring Boot 2.1 GA releases.
+You can see the example app changes in [okta-spring-boot-2-angular-7-example#5](https://github.com/oktadeveloper/okta-spring-boot-2-angular-7-example/pull/5); changes to this post can be viewed in [okta.github.io#2456](https://github.com/okta/okta.github.io/pull/2456).